 The SSR2 Review Team did not find any publicly available data shows that ICANN org engages in threat detection and mitigation.
 ICANN org, when feasible, disseminates to responsible external third-parties vulnerabilities reported.
 However, it is the responsibility of the third-party to act on the threat and incident information disseminated.

 There is no public evidence that the ICANN organization conducts ongoing threat detection nor that anyone is tasked with this function.
-The ICANN Community, however, has a number of groups (both open and closed) that actively conduct threat detection, including SSAC, RSSAC, TLDOPS, ccNSO incident response WG, and PSWG.
+The ICANN community, however, has a number of groups (both open and closed) that actively conduct threat detection, including SSAC, RSSAC, TLDOPS, ccNSO incident response WG, and PSWG.
 The OCTO SSR team coordinates with these groups.

 Appendix E: Research Data on Reports of DNS Abuse Trends